Hang gliding 1975 part 1

 That is Bob Wills on the right.
 He won the competition in a Wills Wing Swallowtail, which I was to obtain a close look at and ask him about it later in the year.
 The Wills Wing range of Rogallo flex-wing hang gliders was manufactured by Sport Kites Inc., of Santa Ana, California.
 (It was subsequently renamed Wills Wing Inc.) For film of Bob Wills flying the Swallowtail at the 1975 world championships in Austria, see Sail on under External links later on this page.
 And for more about Wills Wing and the remarkable Wills family, see the related topics menu Sport Kites/Wills Wing of California.

 See also the related topics menu Telluride, Colorado.

 When I was at Rhossili, a coastal hill in Wales on a hot summer weekend in 1978, a ‘middle aged’ couple in the same camp site said they had attended a hang gliding event at Cypress Gardens a year or two before.
 The guy attempted to persuade his wife that we were doing essentially the same thing; flying hang gliders, but starting from a hill instead of being hauled into the air behind a boat.
 She seemed to focus into the distance, as if recalling the pizzazz and glamour of the event in Florida, and said, “Oh, but that was fantastic.”

 This large size dual glider was made by Kestrel Kites of Poole, Dorset, England.
 Their sail-maker, Roland Lewis-Evans, initially cut the sails on his parents’ back lawn and machined them inside the house.
 Unlike many manufacturers who simply folded the fabric over to form the leading edge pockets, Roly created ‘applied’ leading edge pockets made of separate panels.
-(The aesthetic improvement is obvious and I cannot help thinking it is aerodynamically better too.
+The aesthetic improvement is obvious and I cannot help thinking it is aerodynamically better too.
 (See also the Roly Lewis-Evans, sail maker, related topics menu.)

 Which was more dangerous; flying it or carrying it back up like this?